ArashPartow/exprtk/readme.txt

 (6) "exprtk_lean_and_mean_numeric_only"
 The mode when this macro is  defined, is 'lean and mean' coupled  with all string capabilities disabled [1].

+Note:  Foregoing  a  few  extra  clock  cycles  during  compilation in exchange  for a  dramatic increase in performance  during run-time  is always a worthy undertaking.

 [FILES]